-16. TERMINATION
+13. TERMINATION

-- 16.1.
-In the event that premature termination of the grant is being considered, MDUK must be included in any discussions prior to a decision being made. - 16.2.
+- 13.1.
+In the event that premature termination of the grant is being considered, MDUK must be included in any discussions prior to a decision being made. - 13.2.
 In the event of termination, written notification must be given to MDUK immediately, outlining the reasons.
+This letter must be signed by the Principal Investigator and their

-An end of project report must be completed within two calendar months and the final claim is to be submitted within six calendar months of notice of discontinuation. - 16.3.
+- Head of Department (or Dean of Research if the Head of Department is involved in the project). - 13.3.
+MDUK will provide a letter to confirm closure of the grant upon submission of the final claim. - 13.4.
+An end of project report must be completed within two calendar months and the final claim is to be submitted within six calendar months of notice of discontinuation. - 13.5.
 The Institution will be reimbursed for expenditure properly incurred or reasonably committed up to the termination date.

-17. DANGEROUS PATHOGENS AND GENETIC MANIPULATION
+14. DANGEROUS PATHOGENS AND GENETIC MANIPULATION

-- 17.1.
+14.1.
 Projects that involve the use of dangerous pathogens and genetic manipulation are expected to conform with the recommended safeguards for this type of research (Report of the Working Party on the Practice of Genetic Manipulation Cmnd.
-6600) or any amendment thereto. - 17.2.
-The Institution must ensure that all permanent and temporary staff and students employed in or involved in the research receive training appropriate to their duties, in accordance with the regulations set down under Control of Substances Hazardous to Health (COSHH), Advisory Committee on Dangerous Pathogens (ACDP) and Advisory Committee on Genetic Modification (ACGM) guidelines (as updated), the Health and
+6600) or any amendment thereto.